horovod/horovod/docs/running.md

     python train.py
 ```

-Other MPI RDMA implementations may or may not benefit from disabling multi-threading, please consult vendor documentation.
+Other MPI RDMA implementations may or may not benefit from disabling multithreading, so please consult vendor documentation.

 ### Hangs due to SSH issues